jbarnette/between/README.markdown

 Move between rich domain models and simple data structures.

+## Dev

+This is in early extraction/dev.
+The current rule is to not even think about efficiency.
+Be as clear as possible, compose small objects, and don't even think about memoization, caching, etc until we can measure.

 ## Compatibility

 Between is actively developed against MRI Ruby 1.8.7 as a least common